trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

 ## Column masking

-Column masking allows Trino to mask out/obscure the data in some columns for specific users, without outright denying access.
+Column masking allows Trino to obscure data in one or more columns of the result set for specific users, without outright denying access.
 The plugin supports fetching column masks from OPA.